SM Spirituality Media

 First-person reports

-Gopi Krishna's 1967 account is the most useful in English because it is candid about both the visionary content and the physical disruption.
+Gopi Krishna's 1967 account is the most useful in English.
+It is candid about both the visionary content and the physical disruption.
 He describes years of disorientation, heat in the spine, and shifts in perception that he eventually integrated into a stable continuous awareness.
-Subsequent first-person accounts (Bonnie Greenwell's clinical research, Jana Dixon's compilations) document a recognisable pattern across many practitioners.
+Subsequent accounts, including Bonnie Greenwell's clinical research and Jana Dixon's compilations, document a recognisable pattern across many practitioners.
+Reported symptoms include heat or electrical sensation in the spine, involuntary movements, and altered perception.

 Honest cautions

-The tradition itself has always treated kundalini activation as a serious matter best undertaken with a teacher who has been through it.
-Spontaneous activations — usually in people who have not been doing the formal practice — are well-documented and can be destabilising for months or years.
-Kundalini syndrome is recognised in transpersonal psychiatry; specialists including Lee Sannella have written useful clinical material.
-The energy itself is not pathological; what is pathological is having no map and no support.
+The tradition has always treated kundalini activation as a serious matter, best undertaken with a teacher who has navigated it personally.
+Spontaneous activations occur in people who have not been doing formal practice.
+They are well-documented and can be destabilising for months or years.
+Kundalini syndrome is recognised in transpersonal psychiatry.
+Specialists including Lee Sannella have written useful clinical material on differential diagnosis and care.
+The energy itself is not pathological.
+What is pathological is having no map and no support.

 — end of entry —